Understanding the Role and the Benefits of Affiliate Marketing

 That’s why Lunarpages offers a variety of options in its affiliate program.

 The expectation of quality service also extends to the business relationship between the affiliate network and the publishers.
-Lunarpages cultivates a direct, one-on-one connection with affiliate partners that has led to increases in promotions, ranking and sales.
+Lunarpages offers the benefits of affiliate marketing by cultivates a direct, one-on-one connection with affiliate partners that has led to increases in promotions, ranking and sales.

 “There is a large percentage now of conversions from clicks due to the increased efforts of our affiliate partners and affiliate-department staff,” she says.

 Lopez also says Lunarpages is competitive in the marketplace because its hosting services offer high-commission payout opportunities.
 The company’s dozens of banners, links and network partnerships mean affiliates can make up to $300 per referral in the program.

 Some of the features of the program include varying levels of commissions, including uncapped and multilevel commissions.
 Lunarpages’ commission table helps potential affiliates decide how much they could make through sales.
 For example, a starter-hosting program between one and three sales per month can lead to $20 a month in revenue, while a business-hosting program can pay $125 for the same number of sales, primarily because the value of each sale at that point is much larger.

 Advanced tracking and reporting tools are also important.
 Lunarpages tracks affiliate sales through cookies that don’t expire unless they’re overwritten, Lopez says.
 This means Lunarpages can determine how many visitors arrived on an affiliate website via different campaigns, even within the same session, which is a huge advantage for affiliate marketers.

 “In the case when the visitor leaves the site but comes back later to purchase the product, [it gives] the affiliate credit for the sale,” Lopez adds.